hackclub/sinerider/README.md

 SineRider is a game about graphing, but also a game about love, loss, and reconnection.
 It's a game about the swelling emotions that overwhelm you watching a sunset give way to a starfield while floating along with a ghost who means more to you than any other.
 We hope you enjoy playing as much as we've enjoyed building it.

+## What is the project roadmap?

+Well, we still need to decide exactly what comes next and in what order.
+But here are a few things we have plans for:

+- Mobile device support
+- Custom level editor
+- Adjustable graphics settings
+- Multiple languages
+- Daily puzzle screenshot previews
+- Polar coordinates

 ## By the way, what exactly is Hack Club?

 [Hack Club](https://hackclub.com) is a global network of students building student-led learning initiatives.
 We create financial, educational, and community infrastructure for hack clubs, hackathons, and individual hackers worldwide.
 It's a nice place where nice people do nice things for each other.
 You should check it out.

 Hack Club and SineRider are founded upon the same principles: self-direction, playfulness, and respect for the time, agency, and intelligence of young people.
 If you want to contribute to projects like this one, you've found your tribe.
 [Come join us.](https://slack.hackclub.com)